AIC represents a number of different stakeholder groups – providing unique benefits.

 - With scientists, researchers, extension experts, policy analysts and policy makers, etc.

-AIC’s presence in Ottawa enables an active and effective lobby for agricultural research.
+AIC’s presence in Ottawa enables an active and effective lobby for agri-food research.